Naama Barak

 Jerusalem’s skate park is a hub of activity for local kids, teens and families.
 Photo by Yonatan Sindel/Flash90

 Located at the Liberty Bell Park just across the road from the above windmill, the skate park is a hub of activity for local kids, teens and families.
 It caters both to beginners and more advanced skaters, and also has room to seat their avid admirers.
-Come here for a bit of fun and to check out a very local cultural scene that’s almost unseen in other parts of the city.
+Come here for free, have a bit of fun and check out a very local cultural scene that most people don’t get to see in the city.

 Towering church steeples are the hallmarks of the picturesque Ein Karem neighborhood on the outskirts of Jerusalem.
 Photo by John Theodor, via Shutterstock